 Make the colourmap layer the active layer and press <Control> M to import a show inside the colourmap layer.

-Click <Control> B to export the active colourmap layer into a show.
+Press <Control> B to turn the active colourmap layer into a show.
 After that it can be saved with FILE > Save show as....

 Make the colourmap layer the active layer and click on the Delete all active layers button to clear the colourmap layer.